Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-placeholder-shown-class.md

 ## Browser Support

 The main browsers support placeholder-shown fully.
 Of course, IE has to be a pain in the ass.
-I would suggest using this as a nice addition, but don't fully rely on it.
+I would suggest using this as an excellent addition, but don't entirely rely on it.

 ![CSS :placeholder-shown browser support](https://caniuse.bitsofco.de/image/css-placeholder-shown.png)